 Look for the Milky Way stretching across the night sky.
 What looks like a faint cloud is actually the light from millions and millions of distant stars.
 The Milky Way is our home galaxy and is best seen in summer and fall evening skies.

 If the full moon is up, the Milky Way will be hard to see.
 Try going for a night hike instead!
-Let your eyes adjust to the moonlight and keep your flashlight turned off (but available for safety if you need it).
+Let your eyes adjust to the moonlight and keep your flashlight turned off (but available for safety if needed).